...

 SEO is often underestimated because it doesn’t give instant results.
 But that’s exactly why great strategists love it — because it builds long-term, stable, predictable traffic.

 On-page SEO is the art of optimizing content, headlines, user experience, readability, and keyword placement.
-Technical SEO focuses on speed, indexing, site structure, schema markup, and making sure search engines actually understand your site.
+Technical SEO focuses on speed, indexing, site structure, schema markup, and ensuring search engines understand your site—areas that benefit significantly from headless-commerce-development.

 When both sides come together, your site becomes a machine that pulls in traffic without paying a cent for ads.